 The main purpose of the ‘Family’ section is to understand your background better.

-You need to fill out all your academic details in this section.
+You need to fill out all your academic details in this under your college application requirements.
 Find your school in the pop-up window.
 If you cannot find your school, then select the ‘I don’t see my high school on this list’ option.
 You will be asked to manually enter the details of your high school.

 Later in the section, you are asked to fill out the details of your school’s counselor.
 If your school doesn’t have a counselor, please fill in the details of the person (staff member, teacher or principal) who is going to be responsible to upload your transcripts officially.
 You, as a student, don’t have the authority to upload any transcripts or documents.
 Only the person in charge can upload them on behalf of the school.
 If you are unable to find a counselor to do this online, you can always courier the official documents to the University’s correct department.